chriswhocodes/FreeLogJ/README.md

 - error() and fatal() have a no-varargs signature that accepts a Throwable to get a stack trace.

 - Log levels: TRACE, DEBUG, INFO, WARN, ERROR, FATAL.
-Log level is not modifiable after logger is created.
+Log level is not modifiable after Logger is constructed.

 - No config files.
-You can pass your own DateFormat and PrintStream to the constructor.
+You can pass your own DateFormat and PrintStream to the Logger constructor or LoggerFactory initialise() method.

-- Default PrintStream is System.out, if you want file logging then pass a PrintStream that wraps an OutputStream.
+- Default PrintStream is System.out, if you want file logging then pass a PrintStream that wraps a file-based OutputStream.

 ### Caveats:

-- No LoggerFactory class.
-If enough people ask I'll make one (for easier drop-in replacement).

 - Performance is probably meh.
-If you're logging that much then consider JFR events!
+If you're logging that much text then consider whether monitoring/telemetry/JFR would suit you better.

 ### But seriously